pseudostripy/bbj_mod/README.md

 # DarkSouls2BabyJumpMod
 ## Install
 Copy the Dinput8.dll into the Dark Souls II game folder.
+If a Dinput8.dll file already exists in the game folder, either rename that file to something else, or overwrite it.

 ## Uninstall
 Rename or delete Dinput8.dll from the Dark Souls II game folder.